-What is the history of West Nile virus?
+What is West Nile virus?

 West Nile encephalitis is an infection of the brain that is caused by a virus known as the West Nile virus.
 First identified in Uganda in 1937, the virus is commonly found in Africa, West Asia, and the Middle East.
+West Nile virus infection has now been reported in all U.S. states except Alaska.
 "Encephalitis" means inflammation of the brain.
-One of the causes of encephalitis is viral and bacterial infections, including viral infections transmitted by mosquitoes.
+The most common causes of encephalitis are viral and bacterial infections, including viral infections transmitted by mosquitoes.

 Among all people who become infected with West Nile virus, most have mild symptoms that do not get reported.
 Typically, less than 1% will actually develop severe neuroinvasive disease, according to the CDC.